SzokolAttila/PillPal/Documentation/DeveloperDocs.md

 - **Get(int id)** returns packageSizes where MedicineId is the given id in DataStore's PackageSizes IDCollection.
 - **GetAll()** returns all packageSizes of DataStore's PackageSizes IDCollection.
 - **Update(PackageSize item)** modify existing PackageSize with the same id in DataStore's PackageSizes IDCollection.
 Returns true on success and false on fail.
+#### PackageUnitRepository
+Implements IItemStore<PackageUnit> with the following methods:
+- **Add(PackageUnit item)** add packageUnit to the DataStore's PackageUnits IDCollection.
+Returns true on success and false on fail.
+- **Delete(int id)** remove packageUnit with id from DataStore's PackageUnits IDCollection.
+Returns true on success and false on fail.
+- **Get(int id)** returns packageUnit with matching id or null if not found.
+- **GetAll()** returns all packageUnits of DataStore's PackageUnits IDCollection.
+- **Update(PackageUnit item)** modify existing PackageUnit with the same id in DataStore's PackageUnits IDCollection.
+Returns true on success and false on fail.
 #### MedicineSideEffectRepository
 Implements IJoinStore<MedicineSideEffect> with the following methods:
 - **Add(MedicineSideEffect item)** add MedicineSideEffect to the DataStore's MedicineSideEffects IDCollection.
 Returns true on success and false on fail.